-Some people believe I must have had TMJ issues myself to have made it a professional focus, but that is not so.
+Some people believe I must have had some serious TMJ issues myself to have made it a professional focus, but that is not so.

-Most craniosacral therapy teachers don’t teach this…and most people who suffer from jaw pain are unaware that muscles inside their mouths contribute to their misery in a big way.
+Most craniosacral therapy teachers don’t teach this…and most people who suffer from TMJ issues are unaware that little jaw muscles inside their mouths contribute to their misery in a big way.

-When that day of training was over, I (even though I had never experienced jaw pain), felt a new sense of ease and spaciousness around my TMJs.
+We students practiced on each other, and when that training was over, I felt a new sense of ease and spaciousness around my TMJs.

 I was impressed.